Underground is a 1995 Serbian historical comedy/drama co-written and directed by Emir Kusturica.

 - Cerebus Syndrome: While the film begins with the bombing of Belgrade and the destruction of the Belgrade Zoo, the tone of the first act is lighter than the rest.
 The film gets more and more tragic as is progresses.

-- Chekhov's Skill: Blacky reveals that he is impervious to electric shocks because he is an electrician.
-When Nazis try to torture him with electroshock therapy equipment, they get a rude surprise.
+- Chekhov's Skill: An electrician by trade, Blacky reveals that he is impervious to electric shocks when he sticks live wires into his mouth while fixing his home's ceiling fan.
+Later, Nazis try to torture him with electroshock therapy equipment and get a rude surprise.

 - End of an Age: The dissolution of Yugoslavia after Tito's death is portrayed as a tragedy.